kekse1/scripts/README.md

         * [`substring`.sh](#substringsh)
 3. [Copyright and License](#copyright-and-license)

+## News
+* Just increased the minor version of the `prompt.sh`, to v1.1.0.
+Changed the first 'arrow' and it's color. :)~

 ## [Bash](bash/)

 ### [`prompt`.sh](bash/prompt.sh)
 Just copy this to `/etc/profile.d/prompt.sh`.. will change your `$PS1` prompt.
 Uses the `$PROMPT_COMMAND` variable to dynamically change the prompt.

+Version 1.1.0.

 #### Screenshot
 ![$PS1](docs/prompt.sh.png)